Anniepoo/identity/README.md

  * sentiment analysis to keep hate off site
  * anti-spam/anti-griefing assistance
  * customizable window - moodle like draggable content

+# 2FA design note

+question for ttmrichter about QR code.

+You mentioned one night in ##prolog that @FA using QR codes is common in

+China.

+I'm wondering if this is the same method I know of as TOTP, or 'app' based.

+Eg, here's how I log into my work stuff:

+1. I install 'authy' app on my phone
+2. I go to the workstuff.com website and log in, and in profile choose 'set up 2FA'
+3. workstuff.com shows me a QR code, which I scan with Authy app.
+I never have to do this again.
+4. Later I want to log into workstuff.com.
+I do my normal 1FA uname/pw and am taken to a second page that asks me to type in a number.
+5. I pull up Authy on my phone and it shows a number and a countdown of seconds of validity remaining.
+6. I type in the number and submit, and it takes me to home page.

+Or do you mean:

+1. I install some app on phone, call it QRAuth
+2. I enable QR based 2FA on playstuff.com
+3. I want to log in to playstuff.com  - I use usual uname/pw and they take me to a page with a QR code.
+4.I scan the QR code with my phone, and am now logged in.

+I guess the UX is that the page showing the QR code keeps a websocket, or polls to know when to change, or there's an 'ok, I did that' button to take you to home page.

 # DONE